opencryptoorg/opencryptoorg.github.io/faq.md

         <BR/><BR/>COPA seeks to transform how patents are viewed and used – from potentially disruptive weapons to
         tools that aid in breaking barriers to the innovation and advancement of cryptocurrency technology.

+  - title: What is the need for COPA?
+How do we address those needs?
+    content: >
+          How does COPA benefit individuals and small companies vs. larger companies?
+          There is no barrier to entry – any individual, small company, or large corporation can enroll as members.
+          Every member benefits from the patent pledge – by removing patents as an offensive threat, and consequently removing the stigma around patents, crypto companies can now put patents to work to protect the community – to defend against patent aggressors and protect their technology from patent trolls.

+          <br/><br/>The shared patent library democratizes patents for everyone in the COPA membership by offering a
+          collective shield of patents.
+Individuals and small companies, that often lack access to patents to use defensively when needed against aggressors, benefit from having access to a potentially large and strong set of COPA’s collective patents to potentially use.
+Even outside of actually using the patents defensively, every member, small or large in size, benefits from the mere fact of having access to the collective shield of patents.
+          Driving down the incidence of and deterring offensive patent litigation are fundamental objectives of COPA, and the shared patent library helps do exactly that – in helping deter patent aggressors from suing the members, regardless of whether they individually own patents or not, because of their ability to access patents from this collective shield.

 ---